Haitian protesters march across bridge leading to Mar-a-Lago

 The protesters were demanding an apology from the president amid reports that Trump used vulgar language to refer to Haiti and African countries.

-Three people briefed on the conversation said Trump questioned why the U.S. would accept more immigrants from Haiti and "shithole countries" in Africa rather than places like Norway.
-The people were not authorized to describe the conversation and spoke on condition of anonymity.
+Trump reportedly questioned why the U.S. would accept more immigrants from Haiti and "shithole countries" in Africa rather than places like Norway.

-Earlier in the day, the protesters stood on a sidewalk behind police tape across the street from a handful of Trump supporters who held signs that read "Trump Strong" and "In Trump We Trust."
+Earlier in the day, the protesters stood on a sidewalk behind police tape across Southern Boulevard from a handful of Trump supporters who held signs that read "Trump Strong" and "In Trump We Trust."

 Trump, who was spending the Martin Luther King Jr. Day weekend in Palm Beach, denied using the language and said he is not a racist.